 Once we get a call, we assign a task force to assess the key elements of the crisis and run it through our proprietary checklist.
 Given our experience, it’s likely we’ve worked through very similar situations, with nearly identical cause and effect patterns, literally hundreds of times.
 Your crisis may be new to you, but it won’t be new to us.

-Our agency task force then develops a threat matrix that’s unique to the event and maps it against what’s hot in the news at the time.
-We do this to determine what level of media attention the situation would expect to receive, and how we should engage with the press.
+Our agency task force then develops a threat matrix unique to the event and maps it against what’s hot in the news at the time.
+We do this to determine the level of media attention the situation would expect and how we should engage with the press.

 We then advise our clients to designate a spokesperson who’s an expert in dealing with reporters to speak on their behalf.
-To help influence the outcome of a story, it’s vital that communication with the press be handled in a highly professional way, by someone who knows how to take the lead.
+To help influence the outcome of a story, communication with the press must be handled in a highly professional way by someone who knows how to take the lead.
 That’s where the skills of an experienced crisis manager can be invaluable.
 Often, we take on the spokesperson role.

-Once your spokesperson is in place, a company in a crisis situation should adhere to a process that we at Red Banyan call the three Fs: Foul Up, ‘Fess Up and Fix Up.
+Once your spokesperson is in place, a company in a crisis situation should adhere to a process that we at Red Banyan call the three Fs: Foul Up, ‘Fess Up, and Fix Up.
 The first one is easy enough.
-It’s the error, intentional or not, that triggered your crisis in the first place.
+The error, intentional or not, triggered your crisis in the first place.

 Then you need to ‘fess up.
-That means acknowledging your wrongdoing, and taking full responsibility for it.
-Monitor the situation to see how potentially damaging it could be, but don’t run from your obligation to tell the truth.
-Admittedly, this confession may be painful, but you have to swallow that bitter pill.
+That means acknowledging your wrongdoing and taking full responsibility for it.
+Monitor the situation to see how potentially damaging it could be, but don’t run from your obligation, to tell the truth.
+This confession may be painful, but you must swallow that bitter pill.

-What you don’t want to do is lie by omission, or fail to address any negative accusations from the outset.
+What you don’t want to do is lie by omission or fail to address any negative accusations from the outset.
 Because if any further accusations keep popping up, it keeps the story in the news cycle.
-People will continue to talk about it, instead of it becoming old news, and that is not the response you’re looking for.
+People will continue to talk about it instead of becoming old news, which is not the response you’re looking for.

 Crisis PR Media Training: A Necessary Skill

 That’s why Red Banyan instituted media training as another essential service we offer our clients.
-As experts, we teach people to think like reporters, how to anticipate questions they’re most likely to face—and perhaps most importantly, we provide invaluable tips on how to respond to difficult or challenging questions.
+As experts, we teach people to think like reporters, how to anticipate questions they’re most likely to face—and perhaps most importantly, we provide invaluable tips on responding to difficult or challenging questions.

-When key stakeholders go through our training, they have to put theory into practice.
-That means we put them in front of the camera, and record them as they respond to simulations of high-pressure media scenarios.
-We then go back and monitor the situation, and just like a football coach reviewing game film, we provide the teaching, advice and guidance on how to get better.
-That’s the definition of media training in a nutshell, and it can go a long way toward keeping your company’s reputation intact.
+When key stakeholders go through our training, they must put theory into practice.
+That means we put them in front of the camera and record them as they respond to simulations of high-pressure media scenarios.
+We then go back and monitor the situation, and just like a football coach reviewing game film, we provide the teaching, advice, and guidance on how to get better.
+That’s the definition of media training, which can go a long way toward keeping your company’s reputation intact.

 Final Advice: Hire an Experienced Crisis Management Team

-Staying on the topic of reputation, it’s important that you examine the credentials of the crisis PR agency you hire and make sure that their actions are above reproach.
-At Red Banyan, we hold ourselves to a simple ethical standard: we don’t lie.
+Staying on the topic of reputation, it’s important that you examine the credentials of the crisis PR agency you hire and ensure that their actions are above reproach.
+We hold ourselves to a simple ethical standard at Red Banyan: we don’t lie.

 There are a couple of reasons we never violate this rule.
 Reason one, in the short term, you will be found out.
-And it will happen quickly, because in our instant-information society, facts can easily be checked.
+And it will happen quickly because facts can easily be checked in our instant-information society.
 The second reason is just basic human decency.
 No one wants to be the target of disinformation.
 So, lying is a definite no.

-That goes for individuals, organization and crisis managers alike.
-Because once you’ve ruined your credibility with the public, it becomes that much harder to ever be taken seriously again.
+That goes for individuals, organizations, and crisis managers alike.
+Because once you’ve ruined your credibility with the public, it becomes harder to ever be taken seriously again.
 So, you can be sure that our team at Red Banyan will always tell the truth.
-But beyond that vow, we’re committed to do something else on your behalf: we will press the truth.
+But beyond that vow, we’re committed to doing something else on your behalf: we will press the truth.

 That’s the approach we take for our clients.
-Pressing the truth means we don’t just state the facts, we put the full weight of our influence behind a message.
-For every client we accept and who has a legitimate crisis to contend with, we press their narrative and make sure their story or point of view gets communicated directly to the people who need to hear it.
+Pressing the truth means we don’t just state the facts; we put the full weight of our influence behind a message.
+For every client we accept, and with a legitimate crisis, we press their narrative and ensure their story or point of view gets communicated directly to the people who need to hear it.
 In our experience, there is always something you can do or say on a client’s behalf.
-And we will work to unearth those nuggets of information and make sure everyone knows about them.
-When Red Banyan represents an individual, or an organization, we draw upon our years of experience, our strong relationships with the press and media, and our relentless determination to do everything in our power to restore, preserve
+And we will work to unearth those nuggets of information and ensure everyone knows about them.
+When Red Banyan represents an individual or an organization, we draw upon our years of experience, our strong relationships with the press and media, and our relentless determination to do everything in our power to restore, preserve